 The D.C.
-Human Rights Act of 1977 explicitly protects individuals with disabilities from experiencing housing discrimination, yet individuals with disabilities continue to face housing obstacles in the District in a myriad of ways.
+Human Rights Act of 1977 explicitly protects individuals with disabilities from experiencing housing discrimination, yet individuals with disabilities continue to face housing obstacles in the District in myriad ways.

-The ERC conducted a civil rights investigation in 2019 with the goal of capturing "the potential barriers that person with disabilities face when seeking housing both in person and online."
-Of the 23 District properties that were examined by the ERC, 16 were found to violate the standards set in the Fair Housing Design Manual, and 51 violations were reported in total.
+The ERC conducted a civil rights investigation in 2019 to capture "the potential barriers that persons with disabilities face when seeking housing both in person and online."
+Of the 23 District properties examined, 16 were found to violate the standards set in the Fair Housing Act Design Manual, and 51 violations were reported in total.
 Violations included inaccessible public and common use areas (25), unusable kitchens and bathrooms (19), inaccessible entrances on accessible routes (4), unusable doors (1), inaccessible routes into and through covered units (1), and unreinforced walls in bathrooms for later installation of grab bars (1).

-An analysis of property websites and online applications also revealed several ways in which individuals with disabilities face barriers when attempting to find affordable, accessible housing online.
-Of the 25 websites that were examined on a desktop computer, 21 posed accessibility issues to individuals with disabilities.
+An ERC analysis of property websites and online applications also revealed several barriers individuals with disabilities face when attempting to find affordable, accessible housing online.
+Of the 25 websites examined on a desktop computer, 21 posed accessibility issues to individuals with disabilities.
 In these instances, mandatory fields involving interactive calendars, combo boxes, and drop-down menus could not be accessed by screen readers, thus making it impossible for visually impaired users to determine how many units were available, filter results, and find other information.
-Screen readers could also not access 13 of the 16 online renter applications, with the biggest accessibility issues arising from inclusion of CAPTCHA requirements or mandatory fields that could not be understood by screen readers.
-As more and more rental properties come to rely on online applications, virtual walkthroughs, and their websites as a whole in order to find potential renters, it is crucial that these websites are accessible to all individuals with disabilities.390
+Screen readers also could not access 13 of the 16 online renter applications, with the biggest accessibility issues arising from inclusion of CAPTCHA requirements or mandatory fields that screen readers could not understand.
+As more and more rental properties come to rely on online applications, virtual walkthroughs, and their websites as a whole to find potential renters, it is crucial that these websites are accessible to all individuals with disabilities.

 Though the ERC's investigation only examined rental properties in the District, similar barriers can no doubt be found at properties across the region.
-To date, neither the District, Virginia, nor Maryland have passed policies requiring property websites to be accessible to individuals with disabilities.
-In order to eliminate the barriers that these individuals may face, the region must do a better job of ensuring that properties both follow ADA and Federal Housing Administration guidelines and build accessible websites for those who need them.
+To date, the District, Virginia, and Maryland have not passed policies requiring property websites to be accessible to individuals with disabilities.
+To eliminate the barriers these individuals may face, the region must better ensure that properties follow both ADA and Federal Housing Administration guidelines and build accessible websites for those who need them.

 In Maryland, a 21,000-person waiting list for Medicaid waivers that help individuals afford at-home care also discourages individuals with disabilities from living in apartments, family homes, supportive housing, and other integrated settings.
 This waiting list, among the longest in the country, means that many persons with disabilities will never have the opportunity to receive care that would allow them to continue to reside at home or with family members.
 If one does get off this waiting list, it often takes years.
 A family from Towson, Maryland, for instance, received news that their son had gotten off the waiting list nine years after they signed up for the waiver program.
-The length of the waiting list poses a significant burden to the family members of individuals with disabilities, who often forgo wages in order to care for their loved ones, as well as individuals with disabilities themselves.
+The length of the waiting list poses a significant burden to individuals with disabilities, as well as their family members, who often forgo wages to care for their loved ones.
 Individuals who cannot afford at-home care are thus moved out of their apartments and family homes into retirement homes, often without much choice.